dtzxporter/DTZxPorterLanding/_tools/hunter.md

 > **NOTE:** There is no need to open the `sdf_streaming` toc file, as it only references assets in the main toc file.

 ## 📌 Versioning:
 - 2.24 - Update program library for bug fixes.
+Support exporting sound assets.
 - 2.23 - Update program library to fix a preview bug.
 - 2.22 - Update program library for general improvements.
 - 2.21 - Update program library for bug fixes and improvements.